 - It never crossed my mind that the UK government would seek to limit the effectiveness of small business in the UK.

-The current conservative government are not friendly towards business and we as limited companies are being demonised.
+This conservative government are not friendly towards business and we as limited companies are being demonised.

-Our mental health and careers are being destroyed by ineffective and confusing IR35 legislation.
+Limited company directors mental health and careers are being destroyed by ineffective and confusing IR35 legislation.

 Off I went to London to protest.